Skip to main navigation Skip to main content Skip to page footer

 The Athens Colloquium in Ancient Philosophy is a forum for scientific research and exchange on all topics and aspects of Ancient Philosophy, including its modern reception.
-It is organized by The Athens MA in Ancient Philosophy, in cooperation with The Danish Institute at Athens and the Research Centre for Greek Philosophy of the Academy of Athens.
+It is organized by The Athens MA in Ancient Philosophy, in cooperation with The Danish Institute at Athens.

 The talks take place once a month, on a Thursday at 7 pm, at The Danish Institute, Chairefontos 14.
 The duration of the talks is between 30-40 minutes, followed by an extensive, free, focused, critical discussion that can last up to 60 minutes.